garethjevans/devops-playground-tutorial/README.md

 // TODO validate if any apis need be created on a completely fresh project (cloud resource manager)
 ```

+When prompted for the domain, select the default.

 Select the JX namespace
 ```
 jx ns jx